Creative Spaces: Queer and Italian Canadian (2021)

 Running time: 28 minutes

 A short documentary that explores the intersections of queerness, creativity and culture with three Italian-Canadian writers living in Montreal.
+Watch the film in its entirety below.

 What does it mean to be queer and Italian Canadian?
 And what experiences do queer Italian Canadians have when their sexual orientation and gender identity come in contact with their cultural heritage and traditions?
 Director Licia Canton explores this topic with three Montreal writers—Liana Cusmano, Christopher DiRaddo and Steve Galluccio—and comparative literature professor Domenico A. Beneventi.